omarfawzi/Restful-API-Starter/README.md

 # Commands
 - `make rebuild` to rebuild and start services.
-- `make swagger-ui` to see the open api specs
+- `make swagger-ui` to see the open api specs over http://localhost:8081.

 Feel free to contribute.